Our 1954 Home: Windows

 The sliding glass door curtains are not lined, so we bought black out curtains, and opted for a two track system, which allows us to have natural light, but privacy, or no light at all.
 The curtains for the dining room however were already lined.

-In the guest bathroom we opted for a simple valance, which I made of my vintage fabric hoard, and a curtain rod from Target.
+In the kitchen we opted for a simple valance, which I made of my fabric hoard, and a curtain rod from Target.

 I hope you enjoyed this little peek into our home.
 I still intend to do a more overall shoot of the house sometime soon!